SteveMustanski/serverless-portfolio/README.md

 * AWS Lambda

 ## Deployment Pipeline
-AWS is used to deploy that application whenever there is an update to the master branch of this portfolio.
+AWS is used to deploy the application whenever there is an update to the master branch of this portfolio.

 AWS Code Pipeline pieces together various services to deploy the code.
-The pipeline uses AWS Codebuild and AWS Lambda to take the code from github and deploy the code.
+The pipeline uses AWS Codebuild and AWS Lambda to take the code from github and deploy the code to the customer facing AWS edge caches.

 The high-level steps are as follows:
 * Codebuild watches for changes to the master banch of the github repo
-* Codebuild then executes the build steps and deploys a zip file of the built files to s3
+* Codebuild then executes the build steps and deploys a zip file of the built files to build s3 bucket
-* A lambda function is then run that unzips the deployment package and deploys the files to s3
+* A lambda function is then run that unzips the deployment package and deploys the files to source s3 bucket
-* The changes are then picked up by CloudFront every 60 minutes
+* The changes are then picked up by CloudFront once a day